Artwork by Karen Fox Tarlton

 "Let me out, man," she said to him.
 "This isn't you."

 By then Cal was driving her out of the lot, telling her how much he wanted to see her new place, which she refused to let him find.
 He locked her inside the truck and bought more to drink.
 They drank it.
 They drove the Interstate until the sun started to turn the sky a milky blue, both of them dizzy with drink because Cal wanted it that way.
 When he let Sammy out beneath a bridge near San Antonio, he told her, "This is where you live now, right?"
-And she nodded, praying to whatever that he might throw her purse out the window so she could call the cops on her cell.
+And she nodded, praying to whatever he might throw her purse out the window so she could call the cops on her cell.
 But he did not.

 She puked in a gully and got her head together.
 Then, "No cops," she said to herself, because with her history, with her blood alcohol level, they'd say Megan couldn't ever elect to visit.
 Seven a.m., Sammy walked up the steps of a farm shack and tapped at the door.
-Miraculously, she was allowed to sit outside in a lawn chair and telephone a cab that would take her back home because she knew her credit card number by heart.
+Miraculously, she was allowed to sit outside in a lawn chair and telephone a cab to take her back home because she knew her credit card number by heart.
 She was allowed to drink a cup of black coffee and wait as a tiny boy watched her from the front window of the house.
 He waved; she waved.
 She turned her chair to greet the road.

 When the phone rings tonight, you say, "Jerry's!
 What you hungry for?"
 It feels less depressing than hello.